 8th International Workshop on the Measurement and Computation of Reacting Flows with Carbon Nanoparticles

 The ISF Workshop for the Measurement and Computation of Reacting Flows with Carbon Nanoparticles is an ongoing, biennial forum.
-The next meeting will be held from 25 - 26 July 2026 in Kyoto, Japan, together with other satellite workshops of the 41st International Combustion Symposium.
+The next meeting will be held from 25 - 26 July 2026 in Kyoto, Japan, together with other satellite workshops of the 41st International Symposium on Combustion (ISOC).

 The ISF is not a traditional conference, but is an open, international forum to coordinate research.